Watts specifically measure power, while amps measure current.

 Watts can’t directly be converted to amps since it’s not a one-to-one comparison, but we’re going to simplify the math for you.

-The calculation isn’t difficult to do when you understand the various steps involved.
+The calculation isn’t difficult to do when you understand the various steps involved and have a handy watts to amps calculator by your side.

 How to Convert Watts to Amps